ludwigschlame/dv-accurate-time-bonus/README.md

 ## Roadmap
 - Include track curvatures, which correlate to the speed you can drive on a section, alongside the raw track length when determining time bonuses
+- Also take a look at shunting job time bonuses

 ## Contributing
 Please report bugs or improvement suggestions in the [mod's GitHub repository]().